 What are menstrual cramps?

 Menstrual cramps are pains in the belly and pelvic areas that are experienced by a woman as a result of her menstrual period.
 Menstrual cramps are not the same as the discomfort felt duringpremenstrual syndrome (PMS), although the symptoms of both disorders can sometimes be experienced as a continual process.
 Many women suffer from both PMS and menstrual cramps.

 Menstrual cramps can range from mild to quite severe.
-Mild menstrual cramps may be barely noticeable and of short duration sometimes felt just as a sense of light heaviness in the belly.
+Mild menstrual cramps may be barely noticeable and of short duration and are sometimes felt just as a sense of heaviness in the belly.
 Severe menstrual cramps can be so painful that they interfere with a woman's regular activities for several days.

 How common are menstrual cramps?

 Menstrual cramps of some degree affect more than an estimated 50% of women, and among these, up to 15% would describe their menstrual cramps as severe.
 Surveys of adolescent girls show that over 90% of girls report having menstrual cramps.

 Next: What is dysmenorrhea?